simonjj/aca-wp-monitor/README.md

 ## Quickstart

 This quickstart assumes you have an existing Azure Container App environment already.
+We deploy from a ready made container image (`simon.azurecr.io/aca-wp-monitor:latest`) hosted publicly on Azure Container Registry.
+Image sha256 is `d3b8c78bce7b5f9b77de11fbfdd3534b7308356f09238e2b11992d2b429c45c8`.
+This job will run every hour at the top of the hour.

 ```
 export SUBSCRIPTION_ID=<ACA_ENVIRONMENT_SUBSCRIPTION>